 Statewide ENS Framework Requirement

 There is an additional ENS Requirement that applies only to Acute Care Hospitals.
-These organizations must connect to the Statewide ENS Framework to submit Admission Discharge Transfer notifications (ADTs) by April 1, 2021.
+These organizations must connect to the Statewide ENS Framework to submit Admission Discharge Transfer notifications (ADTs).

 To learn more about the Statewide ENS Framework and this requirement for Acute Care Hospitals, click here.